ben-watt/surveyor-v2/README.md

 ### Now

+  - Getting the export just rig
+  ht
+    - Headers and Footers
+    - Table of Contents (not as important)
+    - Bind to the relevant Sections and export

+  - Get this deployed
+  - Ensure on mobile it'll upload everything correctly on submittion
+  - Multi account?

+  - Address lookup

+  - List out the form
+  - Toasts (Deleted a form)

+  - Don't use algolia for search?s

   - Create CRUD for different entities with searchable lookups for each entity as a standard
     - Defects
     - Clients
     - Properties

-  - Getting the export just right
-    - Sorting out a defect vs. a condition

-  - Getting the export just right
-  - Address lookup

-  - List out the form
-  - Toasts (Deleted a form)

-  - Don't use algolia for search?s

 ### Sam Requests